HippyHay/linked-blog-starter-md/Real Estate/Level 4/Chapter 2 - Classifications of Agency.md

 1. Their duties are **ongoing** and multifaceted within their area of concern, so they need a **wider scope of authority**.
 2. They typically have the **power to bind** the principal (property owner) to rental agreements and other needed contracts.

+Which of the following is an example of a general agency relationship?
+- a broker and a sponsored licensee